frootlab/rian/docs/glossary.rst

         depending on the domain, many out-of-the-box aggregators are shipped with the standard library package :mod:`statistics` or with third party packages like :mod:`numpy`.

-    Field Identifier

-        *Field Identifiers* uniquely identify a field within an object.
-Thereby, however, the identification mechanism by itself is not unique since an object may comprise fields, given by it's attributes, items or other accessing mechanisms, such that the requirements to the field identifier depend on the domain, which specifies this mechanism:

-        :objects: For the domain :class:`object`, the field identifiers are the attribute names of the objects, and therefore required to be valid identifiers as specified in :PEP:`3131`.
-The functions in the module :mod:`nemoa.base.operator` additionally allow the usage of dots, for the identification of arbitrary sub-objects within the object hierarchy.
-        :mappings: For the domain :class:`dict` (or any subclass of the :class:`Mapping class <collection.abs.Mapping>`), the field
-            identifiers are the keys of the mappings and therefore required to be :term:`hashable` objects.
-The functions in the module :mod:`nemoa.base.operator` additionally require, that the field
-            identifiers are not given by tuples.
-        :sequences: For any subclass of the :class:`Sequence class
-            <collection.abs.Sequence>` (like :class:`list` or :class:`tuple`)
-            the field identifiers are not the names of fields, but their position within the sequence (starting with 0) and therefore required to be non-negative integers.

     Field Variable